| | |

 we're pretty damn good at it.
 This base is a few of the things we've learned, forgotten and relearned over the past few years.

+With that in mind, read on grasshopper.
 It may seem like even though you do all this hard work, you are treated as the lowest

 on the television food chain.
 Relax, that's normal.
 Not nice...but normal.
 If you were in this for the money, you wouldn't